EliRubyCode/Broken-Shadow-HQ-Secret-Project/README.md

 # TOPSECRETPROJECT
-Hey guys...
-It's Eli from Broken Shadow HQ...
-Anyways, we are working on a secret project, and we need a variety of people to help...
-None of the files will be uploaded on github for the project.
-If you are interested, add your name and contact info (doesn't have to be personal email) in the comments of the job you want.
+Hey guys, it's Eli from Broken Shadow HQ.
+We are currently working on a secret project, and we need a variety of people to help.
+If you are interested to contribute, comment the following on the task-page you want: Your name, age, and email (can be personal, work, hobby, etc. It does not matter as long as it is a real email address we can contact) You MUST be 13+ to help/contribute.

 # Guidelines
 I need to know that I can trust who I pick, so I will keep in contact for a few days, and see your skill of coding to see if you can help with the project.
 All of the contributors are able to have a private copy of the finished project, and are free to work on any other Broken Shadow projects if they wish.